lmno3418/pokedex_render/README.md

 - Advanced Pokemon search functionality:
   - Search by Pokemon ID (e.g., "25" for Pikachu)
   - Search by name (case insensitive)
-  - Filter by Pokemon type
+  - Filter by Pokemon type 1 and type 2 separately
   - Filter by generation
 - Uses a pre-trained model to predict battle outcomes
 - Simple and intuitive web interface
-- User authentication system

 ## How It Works